beNative/docforge/FUNCTIONAL_MANUAL.md

 Accessed via the gear icon in the title bar.
 The settings are organized into categories:
 - **LLM Provider:** Configure your connection to a local AI service.
 You can detect running services and select a model.
 - **Appearance:** Change the UI scale and choose from different icon sets.
+- **Keyboard Shortcuts:** View and customize keyboard shortcuts for all major application actions.
+You can record a new key combination for any command.
 - **General:** Configure application behavior, like auto-saving logs and opting into pre-release updates.
+- **Database:** View detailed statistics about your local database file, and perform maintenance tasks such as creating a compressed backup, checking file integrity, and optimizing the database size (`VACUUM`).
-- **Advanced:** View and edit the raw JSON configuration file, and import/export your settings.
+- **Advanced:** View and edit the raw JSON configuration file using an interactive tree or a raw text editor, and import/export your settings.

 ### Info View